Corsican wildcat: History and taxonomy

 In February 1929, M. Rey-Jouvin collected the skin and skull of a female wildcat from the Aunes forest at the border of the Étang de Biguglia.
 In that same year, it was examined and described by Louis Lavauden, who named it the holotype of the new species Felis reyi, the Corsican wildcat.
 The specific name reyi honored M. Rey-Jouvin.

 It was provisionally suggested to be a synonym of Felis lybica sarda by Reginald Innes Pocock who reviewed Felis skins in the collection of the Natural History Museum, London, but he admitted to not being able to review any specimens from Corsica himself, and based his suggestion off of Lavauden's description.

 Following zooarchaeological research in Corsica, it was regarded to have been introduced to the island during the Roman Empire, likely originating from domestic cat stock.
 As of 2017, it was no longer considered a valid species or subspecies.

-However, in January 2023, a scientific paper was published with results of genetic testing on Corsican wildcats, finding they were genetically distinct from both the European wildcat and domestic cat species.
+In 2023, a population genomics study provided the first molecular evidence of the Corsican wildcat's uniqueness, using ddRADseq sequencing of 3,671 single nucleotide polymorphisms; the result revealed that the Corsican wildcat is genetically distinct from the European wildcat (Felis silvestris) and closer to the Sardinian wildcat than to the domestic cat (Felis catus) and that individuals exhibiting the Corsican phenotype form a genetically homogeneous unit.